johnnynunez/gstaichi/README.md

 # GsTaichi

-[GsTaichi](https://github.com/taichi-dev/gstaichi) was forked in June 2025.
-This repository (or gstaichi) is now a fully independent project with no intention of maintaining backward compatibility with the original gstaichi.
+[GsTaichi](https://github.com/Genesis-Embodied-AI/gstaichi) was forked in June 2025.
+This repository (or gstaichi) is now a fully independent project with no intention of maintaining backward compatibility with the original taichi.
 Whilst the repo largely resembles upstream for now, we have made the following changes:
 - revamped continuous integration, to run using recent python versions (up to 3.13), recent mac os x versions (up to 15), and to run reliably (at least 95% of runs with correct code succeed)
 - added dataclasses.dataclass structs:
     - work with both ndarrays and fields (cf ti.struct (field only), ti.dataclass (field only), ti.data_oriented (field only), argpack (ndarray only))
     - can be passed into child `ti.func`tions (cf argpack)
     - does not affect kernel runtime speed (kernels see only the underlying arrays, no indirection is added within the kernel layer)
-- removed GUI/GGUI
-- upgraded supported OS and Python versions (eg added support for Python 3.13)
+- removed GUI/GGUI, C-API, AOT, DX11, DX12, IOS, Android, OpenGL, GLES

 Planned features:
 - reduce warm cache launch latency